Join the render farm

 2. Download the render node software

-Once you have an API key, download the latest version from the releases page.
+Once you have a Node Token, download the latest version from the releases page.

 Make sure that you always use the latest version.
 If there are breaking changes, your node may not be able to connect anymore without being updated.